-Unfortunately, in recent years, many of the bunkers were renovated or added by the Fazio group who implemented their own style of bunkering, which simply put, are a total disaster.
+Unfortunately, in recent years, many of the bunkers were renovated or added by the Fazio group who implemented their own style of bunkering, which simply put, are not visually appealing and look really out of place.
 The superintendent told me the full story of the background as to why it happened – but you look down a fairway or at a green-site and you have a sharp Travis bunker sitting right next to a cluster of Fazio bunkers with big grassy tongues.
-It’s just really wrong.
-It’s a smorgasbord of “how could they let this happen?”
-It’s like Frank Sinatra being asked to perform a duet with Justin Bieber.
-I am not supportive when a modern-day Fazio design team removes the bones from an old classic and strips it of its original appearance.
+I am personally don’t support when a modern-day Fazio design team removes the bones from an old classic and strips it of its original appearance.
 The remaining Travis bunkers are wildly more impressive and “fitting” to the brilliance of the course.
-The visual mix of bunkering styles on too many of the holes is a real head-scratcher.
-In my humble opinion, a master plan to remove all traces of Fazio bunkering and quickly implement 100% Travis bunkering all over the course is unquestionably the largest correction needed at this otherwise sensational golf course.
+The visual mix of bunkering styles on too many of the holes just doesn’t work.
+In my humble opinion, a masterplan of remove all traces of Fazio bunkering and quickly implement 100% Travis bunkering all over the course is unquestionably the largest correction needed at this, otherwise, sensational golf course.

-In summary, the club doesn’t get the praise it truly deserves, as it’s potentially a US Top 100 golf course.
+In summary, the club doesn’t get the praise it truly deserves as it’s certainly a US Top 100 golf course.